ACEnglish/utmos/README.md

 of memory is available.

 ## Reusing the `--lowmem file.hdf5` with `select`
-If you have a previous run in which you used `--lowmem` to make an  hdf5 file, you can reuse that file and save the concatenation/conversion work.
+If you have a previous run in which you used `--lowmem` to make an hdf5 file, you can reuse it and save the concatenation/conversion work.
 Simply provide a single `in_file of `file.hdf5` or provide no `in_files` with the parameter `--lowmem file.hdf5`